 While a lot has been said about determining the net cost of attending a college, there are a few additional costs to take into consideration.
-You initially want to determine the costs of tuition and other costs to attend each selected college and subtract the amount of “free” money available in grants and school scholarships.
+You initially want to determine the costs of tuition and other costs to attend each selected college, and then subtract the amount of “free” money available in grants and school scholarships.

-Look at the amount of student loans you or your child will be required to take out and this will help determine a net out-of-pocket cost.
+Looking at the number of student loans you or your child will be required to take out will help determine a net out-of-pocket cost.
 But there is one more column you should add to your spreadsheet to help determine the actual cost of attending a particular school.
-These are the costs which might not be so obvious, but they can add thousands of dollars in expenses each year to your family’s budget.
+These are the costs that might not be so obvious, but they can add thousands of dollars in expenses each year to your family’s budget.

 Cost of Living

 Another advantage of “college towns” is that local businesses often cater to the college community with student discounts, while colleges in major metropolitan areas may not be so focused on students.

-If you are expecting your child to hold a part-time job off-campus during the school years, make a quick check to determine how many jobs are actually available.
+If you are expecting the student to hold a part-time job off-campus during the school year, do a quick check to determine how many jobs are actually available.
 Smaller towns might not have the range that a city can offer.

-Is the college a closed campus that is easily walkable, or will your child be in a city where a daily commute is necessary?
-If your child lives off-campus, how will he or she get to campus?
-Any costs for vehicles your child has on campus should be taken into consideration as well.
+Is the college a closed campus that is easily walkable, or will the student be in a city where a daily commute is necessary?
+If they live off-campus, how will they get to campus?
+Any costs for a vehicle the student has on campus should be taken into consideration as well.

-If your student will not be living in campus dorms, this element could add a whole new dimension to the out-of-pocket budget.
+If the student will not be living in campus dorms, this element could add a whole new dimension to the out-of-pocket budget.
 Research apartment costs near campus, find out about public transportation options, and do a little more research into the local economy to put together a budget for food and household items.

-This should also include such extras as utilities, cable, Wi-Fi, laundry, cell phone and other monthly expenses.
+This should also include such extras as utilities, cable, Wi-Fi, laundry, cell phone, and other monthly expenses.